adobe/react-spectrum/rfcs/2019-v3-dom-props.md

 ### Refs

 The React team [advises](https://reactjs.org/docs/refs-and-the-dom.html#exposing-dom-refs-to-parent-components) against exposing direct refs to DOM nodes.
-Rather than forwarding refs to the top-level DOM node, we shoul expose an interface that's specific to each component.
+Rather than forwarding refs to the top-level DOM node, we should expose an interface that's specific to each component.
 For example, for a TextField we could have `focus()` and `select()` methods.
 As an escape hatch, if we need to allow access to the actual DOM node, we could support an `UNSAFE_getDOMNode()` method or similar.

 ## Documentation